Sourcesible

 Symptom: A previously connected Destination shows a failed or disconnected status.

-Cause: Google OAuth tokens expire or are invalidated when the user changes their Google password or revokes Sourcesible's access from their Google Account.
+Cause: Google OAuth tokens expire or are invalidated when the user changes their Google password or revokes Sourcesible's access.

 Use a shared team or service Google account for this Destination where possible.
 Tokens tied to personal accounts are invalidated if the account owner changes their password or revokes app permissions.